Thornton and the Brontes

 The Reverend Patrick Bronte and Maria Branwell of Penzance were married in 1812 at the Parish Church of Guiseley, near Bradford.

 After various appointments throughout the county of West Yorkshire (including at Dewsbury and Hartshead in Kirklees), the couple moved to Thornton with their first two children, Maria and Elizabeth, in March 1815.
-It was here (at the cottage now known as the Bronte Birthplace) where they lived, that Maria gave birth to:
+It was here (at a modest house on Market Street which is now known as the Bronte Birthplace) where they lived and where Maria gave birth to:

 Please click here to access the Thornton Village home page.